AntiLox12/RELOAD/.qoder/repowiki/en/content/Administrative System/Administrative User Management.md

 ## Security and Audit Mechanisms

 The administrative system implements comprehensive security and audit mechanisms to ensure the integrity and traceability of all privileged operations.
 Every administrative action is logged in the database with details including the timestamp, actor ID, action type, and relevant details.
 The system maintains a hierarchical permission model where only the Creator (identified by username in ADMIN_USERNAMES) and Level 3 administrators can execute the most sensitive operations.
 All commands perform permission validation at execution time, preventing unauthorized access even if command syntax is known.
 The audit trail is stored in the ModerationLog table, which records critical information about each administrative action, enabling retrospective analysis and compliance verification.

+The system now logs coin deduction operations with the action type 'remove_coins' in the ModerationLog table.
+This ensures that all balance modifications, whether additions or deductions, are properly tracked and auditable.
+The log entry includes the amount deducted and the target user ID, providing complete transparency for financial operations.

 ```mermaid
 classDiagram